Create a Marketplace Package

 Ad duration

-Select the ad slot The location on a publisher's website where an advertisement is served.
-Also known as inventory. duration allowance for the video ad.
+Select the ad slot duration allowance for the video ad.
 Video ads that are at least this length will be targeted in the package.

-22. To target content ratings, content livestream, or specific content languages, in the Optional section, expand Content (Other) and configure the following options:
+21. To target content genres, ratings, networks and channels, livestream, or specific content languages, in the Optional section, expand Content (Other) and configure the following options:

 OptionDescription